-The APE 1236 Incinerator's discharge conveyor, cyclone, afterburner, exhaust duct, ceramic baghouse, induced draft (ID) fan, and exhaust stack are located outside feed room and the rotary kiln enclosure.
+The APE 1236 Incinerator's discharge conveyor, cyclone, afterburner, exhaust duct, induced draft (ID) fan, and exhaust stack are located outside feed room and the rotary kiln enclosure.
 The discharge conveyor, cyclone, afterburner, and exhaust duct are located on a 6-inch concrete pad with a vapor barrier and a 6-inch compacted capillary water barrier between the concrete pad and the subgrade.
-The baghouse, ID fan, and exhaust stack are located on an 18-inch concrete pad with a vapor barrier and a 6-inch compacted capillary water barrier between the concrete pad and the subgrade.
-In 2014, a 700 square foot concrete pad and enclosure were added to the discharge building.
-Drawings for the addition are incorporated into Exhibit B-9.
+The baghouse, ID fan, and exhaust stack are located on an 18-inch concrete pad with a vapor barrier and a 6-inch compacted capillary water barrier between the concrete pad with a vapor barrier and a 6-inch compacted capillary water barrier between the concrete pad with a vapor barrier and a 6-inch compacted capillary water barrier between the concrete pad and the subgrade.